 Monthly monitoring fees tend to vary much less.
 Click here to learn more about alarm monitoring costs.

-Hardwired devices tend to be cheaper than the more modern wireless systems, but your final bill will be much higher due to the costs of getting an electrician to drill into your walls and ceiling to lay wires.
+Hardwired devices can be cheaper on a per-part basis compared to some modern wireless security systems, but your final bill will be much higher.
+Wired systems require that you hire an electrician to drill into your walls and ceiling to lay wires.

 Here is a list of equipment you can find in your average residential wireless alarm system followed by their price ranges: